Craft Powerful Bash Pipelines with the Unix Xargs Command

 ./test1.log ./test2.log ./test3.log$ find . -type f -name "*test*.log" | xargs rm -f$ ls

-command to check which filenames I get.
-Then I ran the rm -f
+1.txt 2.csv 3.testAs you can see, at first, I executed the ls command to check which filenames I get.
+Then I ran the rm -f command to delete those files.

 However, bear in mind that some files might have white spaces in their names.
-Consider the following filename: something with white space.log
+Consider the following filename: something with white space.log.

 Let’s try to delete the file with the previous command: